Friday, November 6, 2009

 Another one: In another Post story, I found this paragraph.
 Trust dies.
 The worst people, the natural-born sycophants, attach themselves to the owner.

-The story's about the Redskins, so the term sycophants probably fits.
+The story's about the Redskins (now Commanders), so the term sycophants probably fits.

 (a book of great stories about the Intimidator)